"There is definitely value for hotels in going green"

 This was the outcome of research done by Wittenborg IBA student, Meng Fu, who did a case study at the eco-friendly Park Plaza Hotel in Amsterdam’s Vondelpark.

-Fu has been following a Bachelor in Hospitality Management (BHM) at Wittenborg University of Applied Sciences since September, 2015.
+Fu has been following a Bachelor in Hospitality Management (BHM) at WUAS since September, 2015.
 She presented the findings of her research, which entailed questioning more than 100 guests as well as lengthy interviews with managers and other staff - at the end of 2018.

 She studied the relationship between implementing green practices at the hotel and guest satisfaction.
 “There is definitely value for hotels that go green – it is a means of distinguishing themselves and often serves as motivation for guests to revisit the hotel,” Fu said in her presentation.
 “The more green initiatives the hotel takes, the happier guests are and the more likely they will return.”